 Humility Before Love

-If you examine any sin, ultimately you’ll find it’s motivated by self-centeredness.
-A person sins because he believes the sinful act will benefit him, make him feel better about himself, or accomplish something he wants.
+If we examine any sin, ultimately we’ll find it’s motivated by self-centeredness.
+We sin because we believe the sinful act will benefit us, make us feel better about ourselves, or accomplish something we want.

 The antidote to self-centeredness also is its opposite: humility.
-Humility is not self-hatred or a poor self-image.
+Biblical humility is not self-hatred or a poor self-image.
 Rather, it’s an appropriate assessment of our God-given attributes and abilities.

-Jesus said, “whoever humbles himself like this child is the greatest in the kingdom of heaven” (Mt 18:4).
-A humble person isn’t preoccupied with himself, so he focuses less on his own needs, interests, thoughts, feelings and desires.
+Jesus said, “whoever takes the lowly position of this child is the greatest in the kingdom of heaven” (Matt.
+18:4, NIV).
+Humble people aren’t preoccupied with themselves, so they focus less on their own needs, interests, thoughts, feelings and desires.
 That kind of person is the greatest in God’s kingdom, which makes humility the most important character trait for us to develop; even more important than love, as we’re about to discover.

-The Apostle Paul wrote that we should do “nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves” (Php 2:3).
+The apostle Paul wrote that we should do “nothing out of selfish ambition or vain conceit.
+Rather, in humility value others above yourselves” (Phil.
+2:3).
 Humility causes us to consider ourselves relatively unimportant compared with others.
 James wrote, “Who is wise and understanding among you?
 Let them show it by their good life, by deeds done in the humility that comes from wisdom” (James 3:13).

 The New Testament Greek word for the highest form of love is agape.
 Agape causes us to consider others’ welfare, needs, interests and desires more important than our own.
 It motivates us to act for other people’s benefit, regardless of personal impact.
 It might even result in personal sacrifice for someone else’s good.

-Agape is not proud, therefore it requires humility (1 Co 13:4).
+Agape is not proud, therefore it requires humility (1 Cor.
+13:4).
 Humility forces us to step down from our pedestal of self-importance, which we must do before we can elevate others in love.
 This means before we can express authentic agape, we must be making progress in developing humility.

-We cannot love God appropriately without first developing humility.
+We can’t even love God properly without first developing humility.
 Otherwise, self-centeredness causes us to “love” God for what he does for us.
-I suspect this is how many, if not most Christians love him.
+This seems to be how many, if not most Christians, love him.

 Self-centeredness at least limits our ability to love others.
 More likely, we “love” them for what they do for us and how they make us feel.
 In reality, that’s love for ourselves, not for them.
 This is a primary reason marriages fail.
 Each person initially “loves” what the other does for them, but then “fall out of love” when their spouse stops making them happy.
 True humility would solve those problems.